Susan has been sharing recipes online since 2006. She specializes in simple, delicious, family-friendly recipes that everyone loves.

 This is the way I learned to make meat lasagna years ago.
 I use ricotta cheese, but many people substitute cottage cheese.
 It's up to you.

-- 9-12 lasagna noodles, depending upon the size of your pan
+- 9 to 12 lasagna noodles, depending on the size of your pan

-- 1/2 lb.
-Italian sausage, sweet or spicy
+- 1/2 pound Italian sausage, sweet or spicy

 - 1 can or jar of your favorite spaghetti sauce, or make your own

 - 2 eggs, beaten

 - 2 to 3 tablespoons parsley flakes